mkallgren08/new-node-tree-app/README.md

   2. Replace the alert() and confirm() functions with custom modals - primarily for appearance's sake; the functionality would remain the same.
   3. Test out [mutex](#about-the-application) protocols to handle multiple editing panels open on the same client; if the tests reveal bugs, fix them.
   4. Fix the small range [issue](#known-issues) (Known Issue #1).
-  5. Find/build a fix for the navigation event [issue](#factory-editing)
+  5. Find/build a fix for the navigation event [issue](#factory-editing).
-  6. Write automated tests
+  6. Write automated tests.